roytang/blog/content/replies/2014/02/cf5vrc9/index.md

 - magicTCG
 ---

 New Arid Mesa - Land\nT, pay 1 life, sacrifice ~: Reveal the top eight cards of your library.
 Choose a mountain or plains card from among the revealed cards and put it into play.
-Put the rest of the cards on the bottom of your library in any order.\n\nI don't think 4 works for selective searching like fetches, you probably have to go deeper
+Put the rest of the cards on the bottom of your library in any order.

+I don't think 4 works for selective searching like fetches, you probably have to go deeper